Foundation Repair Dictionary

 Settlement monitoring tends to matter most when determining whether movement is active or stable.
 Time and consistency provide valuable context.

-• A shear crack is a crack that forms due to forces acting parallel to a surface, often appearing as diagonal cracking.
+A crack that forms due to forces acting parallel to a surface, often appearing as diagonal cracking.
 These cracks are associated with stress distribution rather than simple shrinkage.

 Shear cracks tend to matter most when they change over time or appear in load-bearing elements.
 Context and pattern are more informative than the crack alone.